 This course is designed to train students in the understanding and application of music technology with emphasis on computer music notation, MIDI sequencing, and digital sound production.
-It will provide an overview of the various computer and audio components in the Music Department's Music Media Lab and will cover music software programs such as Encore for music notation and Vision DSP for MIDI sequencing.
+It will provide an overview of the various computer and audio components in the Music Department's Music Media Lab and will cover music software programs for music notation and for audio editing and production.

-MUSIC 13, Tonal Counterpoint 3 units
+MUSIC 13, Tonal Counterpoint

-Transfer: UC, CSU

-• Prerequisite: Music 3 and 7.
+• Prerequisite: None. • Advisory: Music 3 and 7.

-This course is a detailed study of the contrapuntal style of the Late Baroque era.
-Original student work in the form of exercises and complete compositions in the 18th Century idiom is a part of the study.
-Analysis and performance of representative works of Bach and his contemporaries are included.
+This course is a detailed study of the contrapuntal style of the Late Barogue period.
+Original student work in the form of exercises and complete compositions using 18th Century idioms is a part of the study.
+Analysis and performance of representative works of J.S.
+Bach and his contemporaries are included.

-MUSIC 19, Orchestration
+MUSIC 19.
+Orchestration

-3 units

-Transfer: CSU

-• Prerequisite: Music 3 and 7.
+- Prerequisite: None. - Advisory: Music 3 and 7.

 This course is a study of the techniques of scoring music for the standard symphony orchestra.
 The ranges, colors, transpositions, and technical capabilities of the string, woodwind, brass, and percussion instruments are all studied.
 Methods of combining the instruments into performing groups of various sizes are also covered.

 MUSIC 24, Conducting

-2 units

-Transfer: UC, CSU

-• Prerequisite: Music 2 and 6.
+- Prerequisite: None. - Advisory: Music 2 and 6.

 Fundamentals in conducting techniques are studied with reference to directing instrumental and vocal organizations.

 MUSIC 40, Opera Workshop

-2 units

-Transfer: UC, CSU

-- Prerequisite: Pre-enrollment audition required.

-- Advisory: Music 50B.
+- Prerequisite: Pre-enrollment audition required. - Skills Advisory: Music 50B.

 The philosophy of this course is that everyone who wants to sing opera should have the opportunity to do so.
 In this workshop, those who are enrolled will be assigned parts commensurate with their experience, vocal technique and enthusiasm for participation.

 MUSIC 40S, Opera Workshop

-2 units

-Transfer: UC, CSU

-• Prerequisite: Music 50B.